PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/RandomForests.md

 At 16:00, there's a online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

 Tomorrow we will cover TOPIC!

-## Questions or issues?
-If you have any questions, please first ask your peers or send us a message on teams instead!
-We're available on working days from 9:00 tot 17:00.

 ## Resources
 - [Codecademy](https://www.codecademy.com/learn/machine-learning)